danielpclark/b64challenge/README.md

 # Submission

-Please send a pull request and name your file as follows `golfb64-<yourname>.xxx` for your golf answers and `longb64-<yourname>.xxx` for your long answer versions.
+Please fork and send a pull request and name your file as follows `golfb64-<yourname>.xxx` for your golf answers and `longb64-<yourname>.xxx` for your long answer versions.
 Use any promming language you'd like.
 I've included my long version [`longb64-danielpclark.rb`][3]  To see other people's submissions you can check [here][2] as well.

   [1]: http://en.wikipedia.org/wiki/Base_64